verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ### Access the application's metrics

-Applications deployed using Verrazzano bindings automatically have metric collection enabled.
+Applications deployed using bindings automatically have metric collection enabled.
 Grafana can be used to access these metrics collected by Prometheus.
 Prometheus and Grafana are additional components Verrazzano creates as a result of applying an application binding.